Preventing Kidney Stones

 Follow your prescribed diet

-Your healthcare provider will tell you which foods contain the chemicals you should avoid.
-Your healthcare provider may also suggest talking to a dietitian.
-He or she can help you plan meals you’ll enjoy.
-These meals won’t put you at risk for future stones.
-Bring your spouse, partner, or close friend with you when you meet with the dietitian so you can have support for your necessary diet changes.
+Your healthcare provider will tell you which foods contain the chemicals you should not have.
+Your healthcare provider may also suggest talking with a dietitian.
+They can help you plan meals you’ll enjoy that won't put you at risk for future stones.
+Bring your spouse, partner, or close friend with you when you meet with the dietitian so you can have support for your diet changes.

 You may be told to limit certain foods, depending on which type of stones you’ve had.
 You should limit the amount of salt in your food to about 2 grams a day.
 This will help prevent most types of kidney stones.
 Make sure you get an adequate amount of calcium in your diet.